quantavil/obsidian/Bash Commands.md

 # Translate the contents of a file to upper-case:
 tr "[:lower:]" "[:upper:]" < path/to/file

+#  complement the sets using -c option
+echo "my ID is 73535" | tr -cd [:digit:]

 # Strip out non-printable characters from a file:
 tr -cd "[:print:]" < path/to/file
 ```